"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 Astral Visitation: Monday, August 27, 2018

-Hans stands before me, his eyes carrying a gentle but commanding encouragement.
+Hans stands before me, his eyes carrying a calm but commanding encouragement.
 He doesn’t speak, but his gaze is enough.
 I understand his message as if the words were my own thoughts: “Start with the Suit of Swords and the River Styx.”

 Synchronicity, Creativity, and Dreams